 If you currently hold or have held almost any American Express card in the past 18 months, then you are not eligible for the sign-up bonus on another American Express card.

-However, does not apply to David Jones or Corporate American Express cardholders or if you are a supplementary cardholder.
+However, does not apply to David Jones or Corporate American Express cardholders; if you are a supplementary cardholder; or if you hold the Westpac Altitude Black American Express companion card.

 The official wording